semifor/dehoarding/_posts/2014-11-01-free-is-an-attractive-price.md

 Bonus!
 They spotted a stack of red bricks in the other corner of the yard and asked if we wanted to get rid of them.
-I check with the boss, "Hell yeah!" she said, "I've been trying to get rid of those for years.
+I check with the boss, "Hell yeah!" she said, "I've been trying to get rid of those for years."

 So the couple made a second trip and we've rid ourselves of about a ton of junk.
 Hooyah!